lrug/lrug.org/source/meetings/2017/april/index.html.md

 > Ismael will share their experience building hypermedia APIs in Ruby.
 > What matters, what doesn’t, and what implications the approach might have
 > on the way you design server code, client implementations and documentation.

+### Ticket Giveaway

+{::sponsor name="FreeAgent" size="main" /}

+The nice people at [FreeAgent](https://freeagent.com/) have provided 3 tickets for [Brighton Ruby conference](http://brightonruby.com/), a one day, single track, conference for Rubyists in Brighton on the 7th July.
+The tickets are being raffled off on our [mailing list](/mailing-list).
+Thanks [FreeAgent](https://freeagent.com/)!

 Afterwards